WOOD FURNITURE, CLEANING FURNITURE

 Deep cleaning needs to be completed at least seasonally.
 Knowing when to deep clean wood furniture depends mostly on how often the furniture is used and what works best with your schedule.
 Deep cleaning consists of first removing everything from the furniture, such as books and keepsakes.
 Once items are removed, thoroughly dust all of the surfaces, then, using a cleaner, wipe down the furniture to remove dirt and protect the finish.
 Finally, wipe off any excess cleaner immediately.

 When cleaning wood furniture made of pine, avoid using plain water and acidic products.
 Mix a good wood soap, such as Murphy® Oil Soap, with hot water to remove most dirt and grime.
 Avoid silicone-based cleaners and all-purpose cleaners.
 Heavy buildup and dulling may require a very high-grit sandpaper or steel wool to buff the surface.
-Better Homes and Gardens recommends avoiding vinegar, turpentine and boiled linseed because they darken the surface of the furniture and attract dust.
-Use a simple, clear paste wax to add a protective finish.
+Better Homes And Gardens recommends avoiding vinegar, turpentine

 Keeping supplies available to clean wood furniture means you always have the right tools at hand when you need them.
 Soft, lint-free cloths and wool or feather dusters work well to remove surface dust from wood furniture.
 Very lightly dampen cloth dusters to keep the dust from becoming airborne.
 A soft rag or microfiber cloth works best for deeper cleaning.
 You will probably want two one for applying cleaner and one for drying.
 A super fine-grit sandpaper or No. 0000 steel wool helps remove product buildup and gives a better surface for applying paste wax.
 When applying wax, keep some clean cotton rags on hand.